mpiercy827/CodeBytes/README.md

 [Details][phase-one]

-### Phase 2: Viewing Topics and Exercises (~1-2 days)
-After allowing users to view courses on the landing page, I will then add the 'CourseShow' pages as well as the 'TopicShow' pages, where users will complete exercises.
-By the end of the phase, users will be able to view exercises for a given course.

-[Details][phase-two]

-### Phase 3: Creating an Interactive Terminal (~2 days)
+### Phase 2: Creating an Interactive Terminal (~2 days)
 At the core of the app, this phase will be focused on the development of an interactive page that users use to complete exercises.
 Taking place on the 'TopicShow' page, there will be a text editor subview where users enter their code, as well as a console subview that displays the code after it has been run.
 By the end of this phase, users will be able to write and get interactive feedback about their own code.

+[Details][phase-two]

+### Phase 3: Viewing Topics and Exercises (~1-2 days)
+After allowing users to view courses on the landing page and finishing the terminal, I will then add the 'CourseShow' pages as well as the 'TopicShow' pages, where users will complete exercises.
+By the end of the phase, users will be able to view exercises for a given course.

 [Details][phase-three]